Analysis of Trade-offs in Fair Principal Component Analysis Based on Multi-objective Optimization: Related works

-In other words, with the purpose of reducing the number of attributes to a $r$-dimensional space, we combine the $r$ directions of the classical PCA differently from the solution that minimizes only the total reconstruction error (which is given by the first $r$ principal components).
+A common point on the aforementioned works is that they search for a projection matrix that is different from the one obtained by the classical PCA.
+On the other hand, our proposal aims at using the principal components already obtained from the classical PCA and then sorting them to attain the fairness concern.
+In other words, with the purpose of reducing the number of attributes from $d$ to a $r$-dimensional space, we combine $r$ directions of the classical PCA differently from the solution that minimizes only the total reconstruction error.
 Therefore, the multi-objective proposed framework acts in the selection of the components that optimizes both reconstruction error and fairness measure simultaneously.
-This characteristic of the proposed method is interesting in already running data systems, since it introduces a re-sorting block that can be easily plugged into the data pipeline.
-Moreover, it takes advantage from the efficient algorithms to perform PCA even with high dimensional data~\citep{Fan2018}.
+This characteristic is interesting in already running data systems, since it introduces a re-sorting block that can be easily plugged into the data pipeline.
+Moreover, it takes advantage from the efficient algorithms to perform PCA even with high dimensional data~\cite{Fan2018}.